OdellBIII/Better-Bookmarks/README.md

-# basic-bookmark-reminder
+# Better Bookmarks
-Chrome extension that opens sites that you wished to browse at a later time.
+A Chrome extension designed to remind you of bookmarks you saved hours before.